karenpayneoregon/csharp-smo-basics/readme.md

-# About
+# Basic SMO operations

-Basic SMO operations.
-Only a small portion is shown in the form project, look at SmoOperations for more.
+Only a small portion is shown in the form project.

+Look at SmoOperations class and the unit test project.

 > Get-Package | ft -AutoSize